prafulsurve/SecuredMulticastChat/README.md

 ## Features:

-•	Allow a secure chat which is constrained to the employee in the same chat room.
+•	Allows secure chat which is constrained to the employee in the same chat room.

 •	Permit universal file and directory sharing with viewing features.